simon3270/pi-snowman-rgb/README.md

 ## Display time periods

-The system will impose time limits on display (so that it doesn't run all night, for example).
+The system will normally impose time limits on display (so that it doesn't run all night, for example).
+The  "-f" option overrides the limites and runs all of the time (good for late-night testing).

 At the moment the times are in code, so will need an edit to change them.